kleahey/100-days-of-code/log.md

 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)

 -->
+### Day 3:  January 4, 2017

+**Today's Progress:** Today was all about security.
+I decided that I didn't want my media server exposed to the internet, so I installed and configured OpenVPN on the server for remote access.

+**Thoughts:** OpenVPN is the definition of open source software.
+It is definitely not without fault, but has an extremely large user-driven support community.
+Now that I have gotten my media server configured, I'm really excited to get back on track with developing my Rails apps.

+**Links:**

 ### Day 2:  January 3, 2017

 **Today's Progress:** Today I took a brief detour from completing the Rails blog app to fix my media server.
 I am upgrading hardware, and needed to rebuild my Plex, Sabnzbd, Deluge, Sonarr, CouchPotato, Headphones, and LazyLibrary applications on the new server.
 I got some great experience with file permissions.